shanerodrigues/random-restaurant-app/README.md

 This app suggests a random restaurant given a latitude and longitude OR through given text of a particular city.

-Made using React and VS Code
+Made using React and VS Code.

 APIs used - [Google Maps Javascript API](https://developers.google.com/maps/documentation/javascript/tutorial) & [OpenCage Data](https://opencagedata.com/).

+## Updates

-**Update 30/01: Text search for cities implemented.**
+30/01/2019: Text search for cities implemented.

 ------